-- Minor work applications are approved by staff upon determining that the proposed work meets the Design Guidelines for Raleigh Historic Districts and Landmarks, or after working with the applicant to modify the project to meet these guidelines.
+- Minor Work applications are approved by historic preservation staff upon determining that the proposed work meets the Design Guidelines for Raleigh Historic Districts and Landmarks, or after working with the applicant to modify the project to meet these guidelines.
 After approval, staff will contact the applicant regarding pick-up of a copy of the approved application and the blue placard form of the COA.
 The applicant must then post this placard in public view while performing the approved work.
 Any minor work application that staff is unable to approve due to conflict with the Design Guidelines must be converted to a Major Work application to be reviewed by the COA Committee.

-- Major work applications are placed on the next COA Committee agenda, based upon which COA application deadline date they meet.
-The applicant receives a copy of the meeting agenda and staff report at least 10 days before the meeting and will have a public notice sign posted on his or her property.
-The owners of properties within 100 feet of the property will be sent a letter and agenda as their notification of the hearing.
-Notice of the meeting is also published in the newspaper.
+- Major Work applications are placed on the next COA Committee agenda, based upon which COA application deadline date they meet.
+The applicant receives a copy of the meeting agenda and staff report at least 10 days before the meeting and will have a public notice sign posted on the property.
+The owners of properties within 100 feet of the subject property will be sent a letter and agenda as their notification of the hearing.
+Notice of the meeting is also published as a legal ad in the newspaper.

 - Staff typically will visit the property as part of the review process.
-Members of the COA Committee visit the property as part of their review.
+Members of the COA Committee also visit the property as part of their review.

-- At the meeting, the applicant and any other parties who wish to speak do so when the case is called during the evidentiary portion of the quasi-judicial hearing.
-The COA Public Hearing Procedure describes the process for the quasi-judicial portion of the meeting.
-The COA Committee then makes a decision to approve, approve with conditions, defer (usually to provide the applicant an opportunity to gather additional information supporting his/her application), or deny the application.
+- At the COA Committee meeting, the applicant and any other parties who wish to speak do so when the case is called during the evidentiary portion of the quasi-judicial hearing.
+The COA Evidentiary Hearing Procedure describes the process for the quasi-judicial portion of the meeting.
+The COA Committee then decides to approve, approve with conditions, defer (usually to provide the applicant an opportunity to gather additional information supporting his/her application), or deny the application.